ehsonraza1/employee-directory/README.md

 ## Description

-The user will be able to dynamically search Books, which will display a short description about the book and the author.
-Users will then have the option to save these books and view them later at their leisure.
-This App is created by utilizing React.js
+For this app the manager will be able to dynamically search and sort Employees in his company directory.
+The app is built using React and utilized React components.

 ## Table of Contents